 Individual maps and tables for each material type, like this one showing "Fine Sand", are also included.

-If you want to export the raw values from your report (in order to format them in your own custom report or input them into other systems), you can use the "CSV" button to download them.
+If you want to export the raw values from your report (to format them in your custom report or input them into other systems), you can use the "CSV" button to download them.